Kamylek27/CovidTracker/README.md

 ## Features

-The app showing new infections and older from around the world.
+The application shows information about new and old infections from around the world by retrieving data from a CSV file

+Link to the CSV file:
 Data source used: Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE: https://github.com/CSSEGISandData/COVID-19